 * * *

 “Advice is a form of nostalgia, dispensing it is a way of fishing the past from the disposal, wiping it off, painting over the ugly parts and recycling it for more than it’s worth.”
-But trust me on not betting your egg-nest on any. one. space.
+But trust me on not putting all your eggs in one basket.

 If you enjoyed this post, you might also like: